 Lemonade, on the other hand, will give discounts to hybrid or electric vehicle owners and to those who maintain low mileage or enable location-based tracking.

 Good To Know

 The Lemonade app is free to download on Apple and Android devices, so customers can manage insurance policies from a PC, laptop, tablet or mobile device.
 It has one of the most sophisticated user interfaces on the market with easy-to-use functionality.

 Lemonade is great at explaining complex insurance terms and coverage in a straightforward and easy-to-understand manner for people who are not well versed in insurance.
 It’s a great option for someone looking to obtain insurance coverage quickly and efficiently at a relatively low price.

 The claims process is extremely efficient with Lemonade.
-In fact, 30% of claims across its product offerings can be handled instantly.
+In fact, approximately 40% of claims across its product offerings can be handled instantly.
 The customer support provided by Lemonade is primarily through its app, but the majority of customers are satisfied with this format.